Pakistan and state-sponsored terrorism: Nepal

-At a high-level seminar held in Kathmandu on July 9, 2025, Sunil Bahadur Thapa, Advisor to the President of Nepal, warned that Lashkar-e-Taiba (LeT) and Jaish-e-Mohammed (JeM)—both UN-designated terrorist organizations with ties to Al-Qaida—operate from Pakistan, pose serious threats to India, and may use Nepal as a transit route.
+At a high-level seminar held in Kathmandu on July 9, 2025, Sunil Bahadur Thapa, Advisor to the President of Nepal, warned that Lashkar-e-Taiba (LeT) and Jaish-e-Mohammed (JeM)—both UN-designated terrorist organisations with ties to Al-Qaida—operate from Pakistan, pose serious threats to India, and may use Nepal as a transit route.
 Dr. Dinesh Bhattarai, former diplomat and advisor to Nepal’s former prime minister, condemned the Pahalgam terror attack in India, describing it as a brutal act in which victims were executed after being asked to reveal their religion.

-Dr. Pramod Jaiswal, Research Director at the Nepal Institute for International Cooperation and Engagement, stated that Pakistan has long functioned as the epicenter of terrorism in South Asia, with a record of harboring extremist groups.
+Dr. Pramod Jaiswal, Research Director at the Nepal Institute for International Cooperation and Engagement, stated that Pakistan has long functioned as the epicentre of terrorism in South Asia, with a record of harbouring extremist groups.
 Sumitra Karki, Deputy Executive Director of the same institute, referenced the 1999 hijacking of Indian Airlines Flight IC-814 from Kathmandu and the 2025 Pahalgam attack by LeT, which killed 26 people—including one Nepali national—as indicators of Nepal’s exposure to cross-border terrorism supported by Pakistan.

 United Nations

 In September 2025, during an emergency meeting of the UN Security Council, convened in response to Israeli airstrike on Hamas leadership in Qatar, Israel’s UN Ambassador Danny Danon defended the action by drawing a parallel to the 2011 U.S. operation that killed Osama bin Laden in Pakistan.
 He argued that just as bin Laden was eliminated on foreign soil without questioning the legality or location, the same principle should apply to Israel’s targeting of Hamas operatives.
 Danon asserted that there was no immunity for bin Laden, and similarly, there should be none for members of Hamas.
-Danon also directly addressed Pakistan’s UN Ambassador Asim Iftikhar Ahmad, stating, “When bin Laden was eliminated in Pakistan, the question asked was not ‘why target a terrorist on foreign soil?’
+Danon also directly addressed Pakistan’s UN Ambassador Asim Iftikhar Ahmad, stating, "When bin Laden was eliminated in Pakistan, the question asked was not 'why target a terrorist on foreign soil?'
 No one asked that question.
-The question was, ‘Why was a terrorist given shelter at all?’
+The question was, 'Why was a terrorist given shelter at all?'
 The same question must be asked today.
-There was no immunity for bin Laden, and there can be no immunity for Hamas.”
+There was no immunity for bin Laden, and there can be no immunity for Hamas."

+During the 61st session of the UN Human Rights Council, Pakistan received criticism from activists and Islamic scholars.
+Islamic scholar Maulana Bisharat Hussain Sakafi from Poonch condemned Pakistan's cross-border terrorism that claimed more than 100 civilian lives in his district between 2021 and 2023.
+Javed Beigh, a prominent activist from Budgam, testified that children from Kashmir had been radicalised through various channels by handlers operating from Pakistan.
+He also criticized use of LeT to target innocents based on their religious identity.